yxh9876/Xuhang94470/final_project_part2.md

 Then I will ask the following questions.

 1. What do you think of the overall structure and logic of this dataviz project?
 2. What about the plots and graphs?
-Is there anything that you don't understand?
+Is there anything you find surprising or confusing?
 3. Is there anything you would change interms of looking, aesthetics?
+4. What other suggestions do you have for me?

 Color of the dates in the timeline infoviz?